The Ultimate In Birding Tours

 GUADALCANAL

 The name Guadalcanal is still synonymous with huge air and naval battles and bloody jungle warfare, for some of the fiercest fighting in the Pacific between Japanese and Allied forces took place on and around this island.
-Relics of that great struggle can be found littered throughout the island and its offshore waters, a stark reminder of darker days, when for a brief period in history Guadalcanal was thrust to the forefront of the world’s stage.
+Relics of that great struggle can be found littered throughout the island and its offshore waters, a stark reminder of darker days when, for a brief period in history, Guadalcanal was thrust to the forefront of the world’s stage.
 Now largely ignored and forgotten by the rest of the world, Guadalcanal, like the rest of the Solomons, is a sleepy backwater which receives few visitors from the outside world.

 MALAITA